matplotlib/governance/deputy_project_leads.md

 ## Community Manager

 The true strength of Matplotlib and why it has had such longevity as a project is the community of people around the code.
 That community needs to be maintained.
-The Community Manager (CM) is the is a catch-all for several very diverse tasks and this role may be split in the future and may want to enlist further assistants.
+The Community Manager (CM) is a catch-all position for several very diverse tasks and this role may be split in the future and may want to enlist further assistants.

 **Communications**